Marine coastal ecosystem: Bivalve reefs

+Vegetated

 Vegetated coastal ecosystems occur throughout the world, as illustrated in the diagram on the right.
 Seagrass beds are found from cold polar waters to the tropics.
 Mangrove forests are confined to tropical and sub-tropical areas, while tidal marshes are found in all regions, but most commonly in temperate areas.
 Combined, these ecosystems cover about 50 million hectares and provide a diverse array of ecosystem services such as fishery production, coastline protection, pollution buffering, as well as high rates of carbon sequestration.

 Rapid loss of vegetated coastal ecosystems through land-use change has occurred for centuries, and has accelerated in recent decades.
 Causes of habitat conversion vary globally and include conversion to aquaculture, agriculture, forest over-exploitation, industrial use, upstream dams, dredging, eutrophication of overlying waters, urban development, and conversion to open water due to accelerated sea-level rise and subsidence.

 Vegetated coastal ecosystems typically reside over organic-rich sediments that may be several meters deep and effectively lock up carbon due to low-oxygen conditions and other factors that inhibit decomposition at depth.
 These carbon stocks can exceed those of terrestrial ecosystems, including forests, by several times.
 When coastal habitats are degraded or converted to other land uses, the sediment carbon is destabilised or exposed to oxygen, and subsequent increased microbial activity releases large amounts of greenhouse gasses to the atmosphere or water column.
 The potential economic impacts that come from releasing stored coastal blue carbon to the atmosphere are felt worldwide.
 Economic impacts of greenhouse gas emissions in general stem from associated increases in droughts, sea level, and frequency of extreme weather events.